Skip to content

 Option Description

---source Source folders under sources/ to include.
+--source Source directories under sources/rules/ to include.
 Default: core

 --output-dir, -o Output directory for generated bundles.
 Default: dist